3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: Introduction

-Generating identity-diverse 3D talking heads is challenging because high-quality 3D data is scarce, while 2D videos provide abundant identities, emotional styles, and natural motion patterns at scale.
-Facial representation models, such as DECA~\cite{DECASiggraph2021} and EMOCA~\cite{danvevcek2022emoca}, could lift video frames into FLAME shape–expression–pose parameters~\cite{FLAMESiggraphAsia2017}, effectively bridging 2D video and controllable 3D facial modeling.
-Building on this paradigm, we construct a 2D-to-3D {data-curated identity modeling} pipeline.
-We collect three lab-controlled datasets (GRID~\cite{cooke2006audio}, RAVDESS~\cite{livingstone2018ryerson}, MEAD~\cite{kaisiyuan2020mead}) and three in-the-wild datasets (VoxCeleb2~\cite{chung18b_interspeech}, HDTF~\cite{zhang2021flow}, CelebV-HQ~\cite{zhu2022celebvhq}).
-A unified filtering pipeline is then applied for duration, language, audio–visual sync, and resolution to ensure data quality and diversity.
-We build structured frame-referred FLAME parameters using EMOCA, leveraging its disentangled latent space to separate stable identity attributes from temporally varying lip, expression, and pose motions.
-This yields a dataset with rich identity coverage, lip and emotional variations, and lifelike spatial dynamics, without relying on 3D capture.
+Following 2D-to-3D lifting paradigms~\cite{sun2024diffposetalk, wu2024mmhead}, we seek to address insufficient dataset coverage by constructing a scalable bridge from large-scale 2D videos to structured 3D facial representations, analogous to the VAE in text-to-image generation.
+Built upon FLAME~\cite{FLAMESiggraphAsia2017} and DECA~\cite{DECASiggraph2021}, EMOCA~\cite{danvevcek2022emoca} recovers disentangled shape, expression, and pose parameters, along with fine facial details from video frames, making it suitable for our 3D facial modeling (Details in Part 1 of Sec.~\ref{sec:relatedWork}.).
+Thus, we construct a 2D-to-3D data integration pipeline over three lab-controlled datasets and three in-the-wild datasets, with statistics in Figure~\ref{fig:dataset} (b) and (c).
+After unified filtering on duration, language, synchronization, and resolution, we build structured identity-aware FLAME representations via EMOCA and separate identity attributes from facial motions.
+This yields a dataset with rich identity coverage, lip and emotional variations, flexible pose dynamics, without requiring expensive 4D scanning.